Feeds:

 Read Full Post »

-The Secret Place was originally set to take place in the fall of 2020, along Oregon’s majestic McKenzie River.
+Josie, the heroine in The Secret Place, often wishes for a “do-over.”
+The story, written pre-2020, was set to take place in the fall of 2020 along Oregon’s majestic McKenzie River.
 Then in came 2020 like Freddy Krueger.
 If ever a year needed a do-over, that was the one.
 Covid-19 changed life as we knew it.
-And to compound things for my little book, a state-wide outbreak of wildfires destroyed numerous parts of Oregon, including communities along the McKenzie river valley—on the exact same date and at the same place where my story was supposed to happen.
+And to compound things for my little book, a state-wide outbreak of destructive wildfires destroyed numerous parts of Oregon, including many communities in the McKenzie river valley—on the exact same date and at the same place where my story was set.

-Or I could have left the story as originally written without the harsh realities actually taking place on the dates noted in the book, which would have meant skipping along through 2020 pretending as if a pandemic, riots, and devastating fires never happened.
+So as the time to publish the book approached, my choices were to either edit the story to include all the harsh realities of 2020—which would have made for a horrific tale.
+I couldn’t do it, and nobody I knew wanted to read that.
+Or I could leave the story as originally written without the harsh realities actually taking place on the dates noted in the book, which would have meant skipping blithely through 2020 pretending as if a pandemic, riots, and devastating fires never happened.
 Which would have been a heartless display of indifference to all the people who suffered so much.

 I couldn’t do that, either.
 So as the book was preparing to go to press, I bumped the story year back to 2019 (pre-covid & pre-fires), and adjusted all the dated backstory to match.
-And because of Libby’s journals, there was a LOT of dated backstory to edit.
+And because of Libby’s secret journals, there was a LOT of dated backstory to edit.

 How you achieve strength from trial is up to you.
 I am only as strong as my weakest moment, so the only hope for me is in knowing that I have been promised an eternal future free of pain, suffering, and strife, and that promise comes from the One who is faithful without fail, who by his mercy lives inside me, who kindly picks me up when I fall and who carries me when I am weak.
 One who is undaunted by evil and unshaken by destruction.
 One who sees and cares.